tensorflow/tflite-support/tensorflow_lite_support/examples/task/text/desktop/python/README.md

 A Python wrapper for the C++ Text Task APIs.

 ## Background
 This Python API is based on the C++ Text Task APIs.
-It uses shared libraries which are built using `bazel`.
-To bridge C++ and Python APIs,  [ctypes](https://docs.python.org/3/library/ctypes.html) which is a foreign function library for Python is used.
+It uses Python's [subprocess](https://docs.python.org/3/library/subprocess.html) to call C++ Text Task APIs.

 ## NLClassifier